Dog Licking your Face and what it means

 Dog Lick as Habit

-Dogs Like to Taste
+Dogs like to taste.

 Is your dog licking you for nutritional purposes, or could it just be that she’s a big fan of yours?
 It is also worth looking at connections, such as if she licks you after spending time in the kitchen or going on long walks with her.

-Dogs will Lick for Food.
+Dogs will lick for food.

 Dogs show they’re hungry the same way they might in the wild.
 Research shows that dogs can predict when their mom is coming back, and you can teach your pup another cue – like a specific behaviour or sound.

-Are there Medical reasons why dogs lick?
+What is the Meaning Behind Your Dog’s Licking Behaviour?
+Are there medical reasons why dogs lick?

 Allergies to Foods